 The other day someone from Rockingham called me and wanted to know if they could file a claim for lung disease, having received exposure years ago.
 Workers’ compensation covers different types of injuries.
 First of all, workers’ compensation covers the obvious injuries, such as slip, trips, or falls that can occur at work and that are tied to your work.
 The second classification of injuries are occupational diseases.
 In North Carolina, you can file claims for things like lung disease, carpal tunnel syndrome, or reactive airways disease, and you have two years from the time the disease is diagnosed to file that claim.

-Nevertheless, these types of claims are complex and require an understanding of the medicine, which is also complex, so you need an experienced North Carolina workers’ compensation attorney.
+Nevertheless, these types of claims are complex and require an understanding of the medicine, which is also complex, so you need an experienced Richmond County, NC workers’ compensation attorney.
 Feel free to contact our office to assist you with any type of injury that you think came from your job.
 We will help you sort that out, and we will fight for you if we can tie that injury to your workplace.

 Refusing to File an Accident Report